meterio/WarringStakes/README.md

 After step 1 is completed, you will only need to repeat step 2 to 4 each time upgrading the docker image

 # Setting up automatic update for Meter Docker images
 We have also prepared a watchtower container which will automatically check if there is any newly released docker image for Meter and upgrade accordingly.
-This docker image assumes the meter-data directory under /home/ubuntu/meter-data.
 ```
 sudo docker run -d --name watchtower -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --enable-lifecycle-hooks --interval 10 metertest
 ```